-Website Speed has been integrated into Google’s search engine algorithm some time ago.
-Many webmasters have started to optimize their server and page loading times after the announcement.
-While it has been proven that faster page loading times have a positive effect on user interaction and sales, it is not clear how faster sites benefit from that in Google’s search algorithm
+While it has been proven that faster page loading times has a positive effect on user interaction and sales, it is not clear how faster sites benefit from that in Google's search algorithm

 Having optimized the page loading times of quite a few websites, I can say that the benefit is not as visible as many webmasters believe it to be.

-Tools are needed to monitor page loading times over time to measure and analyze the optimizations and changes made to the web code and hardware.
+Tools are needed to monitor page loading over time to measure and analyze the optimizations and changes made to the web code and hardware.

 Services like GMetrix, YSlow, Google Page Speed or Which Loads Faster.